SUNDAYS @ 10AM | OUR NEW BUILDING | ANNUAL REPORT

 Psalms: Walking With God

-We continue in our series of sermons on the Psalms that will run in parallel to our series on Romans.
+We continue our series in the Psalms that runs parallel to our series in Romans.
 Its purpose is to help us learn from the psalmists what it means to faithfully walk with God through the ups-and-downs of life in a world marred by sin.
-Today, in Psalm 130, we see how to draw near to God by acknowledging and confessing our sin, hoping in His Word, and waiting faithfully for and with Him.
+Today, in Psalm 88, we learn to walk with God in the darkness, with Jesus as our light.